 Edwin Benkert - Ph.D.
-Student
+Candidate

 I’m broadly interested in IPM and IRM solutions for crop pests in agriculture, including biological control, crop rotation, and other management practices.
 Currently, I’m interested in the costs and benefits of different control practices for corn rootworm populations, and different management practices in light of resistance.

 I chose insects because they are an interesting and diverse group of animals.
 They hold a major role in many processes and systems, and you’ll never run out of topics to study.

 The University of Minnesota is a renowned university with many different avenues and options for research, the department of entomology contains many faculty members from different disciplines that are a valuable resource for any student, and the twin cities are a great place to live.